ATECoder/dn.vi.ivi/docs/ttm/TTM Console Guide.md

 ### Notes

 *   When connecting, the program queries the instrument for the current firmware revision and displays the firmware status under the _FIRMWARE_ tab.
-*   The TTM firmware can be unloaded (removed from the instrument), loaded, and saved to permanent memory from the _FIRMWARE_ tab.
+*   The TTM firmware can be unloaded (removed from the instrument), loaded, and embedded to permanent memory from the _FIRMWARE_ tab.
 *   A good practice when updating firmware is to disconnect and toggle the instrument power after deleting scripts.
 *   Firmware resides in volatile memory after it is loaded using the _LOAD FIRMWARE_ button.
 Firmware residing in volatile memory is cleared when the instrument is turned off.
-*   For using the instrument in its stand alone mode, save the firmware into permanent (non-volatile) memory after loading.
+*   For using the instrument in its stand alone mode, embed the firmware into permanent (non-volatile) memory after loading.
 *   Once the firmware is loaded, the program enables the measurement controls on the _Measurement_ Tab.

 ### Updating the Firmware